SMRLaundryApp/laundry-symbol-reader/README.rst

 compile:
 --------

-Before compiling you may want to modify the value of the macro ``dbg`` in the file ``src/dbg.h`` to some higher value to see some images and text of the process.
+Before compiling you may want to modify the value of the macros ``DBG`` and ``DBG_SHOW_WAIT`` in the file ``src/dbg.h`` to some higher value to see some images and text of the process, and to be able to stop the program at each image.
 The value should be between 0 and 4, (values lower than 0 will act as 0, and values greater than 4 will act as 4).
 The higher the value, the more debugging information.